priyatam/mala/README.md

 Ringo
 =====

-A starterkit for building apps with Bootstrap, Om, and Ring.
+A starterkit for building apps with Bootstrap, Ring, and Om.
 Optimized for beginner Clojure/Clojurescript developers.

 ## Rationale